theo-armour/agenda/1-simplicity/README.md

 * [2023-12-23 Cash Flow Design](https://theo-armour.github.io/agenda/#1-simplicity/2023-12-30-cash-flow-design.md)

+## More

+### “The Life-Changing Magic of Tidying Up” — Marie Kondo

+Treat every item you own like a good friend, and if you don't think of it like that then throw it out.

 ***

 <center title="Hello!
 Click me to go up to the top" ><a class=aDingbat href=javascript:window.scrollTo(0,0);> ❦ </a></center>